krisrandall/panda-tokens/README.md

   You need some more ether, allow the miner to work for a little while

 * Metamask Donate 0.1 ETH fails, and error says : "Error: invalid sender".
-  [Contract built with old ethereum client](https://ethereum.stackexchange.com/a/15635/19779) - upate your local ethereum client or backdate Metamask
+  [Contract built with old ethereum client](https://ethereum.stackexchange.com/a/15635/19779) - upate your local ethereum client or backdate Metamask.
+  **OR - ensure your network id matches the chainID in your genesis.json file**

 ## Starting points for building DAAPs